tdeneke/koster_data_management/README.rst

    :align: center
    :alt: "(Entity relationship diagram of the SQLite database of the Koster Seafloor Observatory.")

-Currently, the system is built around a series of tutorials (python notebooks) that users can run to:
+Currently, the system is built around a series of tutorials (Jupyter notebooks) that users can run to:

 * Upload videos to the server
 * Upload videos to a Zooniverse project